chriskrycho/v4.chriskrycho.com/content/tech/goodbye-chrome.md

+---
 Title: Goodbye, Chrome
 Subtitle: You're just too creepy now.
+Summary: >
-Description: Opting people into Google Now in the browser is bad enough.
+    Opting people into Google Now in the browser is bad enough.
 Doing it when they're signed out?
 Beyond creepy.
 Author: Chris Krycho
 Date: 2014-02-24 15:20
+...

 Last week, Chrome crossed the line for me.
 I deleted it from my system to clean up its many hooks into my system---I searched out every trace of it I could